-These procedures do not include instructions for setting up and operating the TMS for performing attenuation distortion tests.
+These procedures do not include instructions for setting up and operating the TMS for performing attenuation distortion test.
 Detailed instructions can be found in the sections covering the test procedures for the testboard or test center and the sections covering the test sets.

-- 1 Examine the circuit record to determine the following: - (a) The type of signaling used - (b) The test access points to be used - (c) The required supervisory signal to establish and hold the transmission path for testing (simulated off-hook condition), if applicable - (d) The transmission levels and impedance at the test access points - (e) Any unique requirements for the particular channel. - Access the channel to be tested at the testboard or equivalent test access point.

-STEP PROCEDURE 3 Provide the appropriate supervisory signal to hold the channel for testing (ie, simulated off hook), if applicable.
-4 Connect signal source (oscillator) to the channel transmit test access point.
-5 Request distant end to connect TMS.
+- 1 Examine the circuit record to determine the following:

+- (a) The type of signaling used

+- (b) The test access points to be used

+STEP PROCEDURE (c) The required supervisory signal to establish and hold the transmission path for testing (simulated off-hook condition), if applicable (d) The transmission levels and impedance at the test access points (e) Any unique requirements for the particular channel.
+2 Access the channel to be tested at the NI or equivalent test access point.
+3 Provide the appropriate supervisory signal to hold the channel for testing (ie, simulated off-hook), if applicable.
+4 Connect signal source (oscillator) to the NI transmit test access point.
+5 Request far end to connect TMS.
 6 Transmit each of the frequencies shown in Section 313-120-100 at the correct level with reference to the TLP shown on the circuit record.
 (See Test Levels in Part 1B.)
-7 Request distant end to measure and record each frequency level measurement.
-8 Compare level measurements of each frequency in Step 7 with measured level of 1004 Hz (220 Hz for T1 conditioned channels or TA transmission grade).
-Requirement: The attenuation distortion measurements shall be within the required limit per Section 313-120-100.
-9 Have distant end transmit frequencies per Section 313-120-100 at the correct levels with reference to the TLP shown on the circuit record.
+7 Request far end to measure and record each frequency level measurement.
+8 Compare level measurements of each frequency in Step 7 with measured level of 1004 Hz (2204 Hz for T1 conditioned channels or transmission grade TA).
+(See Section 313-120-100.)
+Requirement: The attenuation distortion measurements shall be within the required limits, per Section 313-120-100.
+9 Have far end transmit frequencies per Section 313-120-100 at the correct levels with reference to the TLP shown on the circuit record.
 10 Measure and record each frequency level.
-11 Compare measurements of each frequency with the measured level of 1004 Hz (2204 Hz for 1 conditioned channels or TA transmission grade).
+11 Compare measurements of each frequency with the measured level of 1004 Hz (2204 Hz for T1 conditioned channels or transmission grade TA).
+(See Section 313-120-100.)
 Requirement: Same as Step 8.
 If the requirements are met, go to Step 15.
-12 If the requirements are not met, make attenuation distortion measurements on each facilit segment.
+12 If the requirements are not met, make attenuation distortion measurements on each facility segment.
 13 If facilities meet required limits, equalization is required on the channel.
-Refer to the channe designer for correction.
+Refer to the channel designer for correction.
 14 After equalization is added, repeat Steps 2 through 13.
 15 Record and maintain all test measurement results.

-I. Envelope Delay Distortion Test Procedures
+1. Envelope Delay Distortion Test Procedures

-4.25 The envelope delay distortion measurement is made to determine the difference between the delay at any frequency in the voiceband and the delay at a reference frequency (generally 1804 Hz).

-4.26 The envelope delay distortion measurements are made with a voiceband gain and delay set.
+- 4.25 The envelope delay distortion measurement is made to determine the difference between the delay at any frequency in the voiceband and the delay at a reference frequency (generally 1804 Hz). - 4.26 The envelope delay distortion measurements are made with a voiceband gain and delay set.

 The attenuation distortion limits must be met before the envelope delay distortion tests are made.